Search Our 2023 Drug Lists

 In some cases, we require you to first try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, we will then cover Drug B.

-2019 Medicare D Step Therapy PolicyOpen a PDF
+2023 Medicare Part D Step Therapy PolicyOpen a PDF

 - Quantity Limits